GoogleCloudPlatform/datashare-toolkit/README.md

 Then get started, see the [User Guide](./frontend/README.md) for usage information.

 ## Updating Datashare
-- [Perform Datashare version upgrade](./UPGRADE.md) - Update the API and UI software versions
+- [Perform Datashare version upgrade](./UPGRADE.md) - Update the API and UI software versions.
-- [Update Data Producers](./UPDATE_DATA_PRODUCERS.md) - Modify the administrators for the Datashare UI
+- [Update Data Producers](./UPDATE_DATA_PRODUCERS.md) - Modify the administrators for the Datashare UI.

 ## Requirements